tejaswikatneni/imagefetcher/README.md

 # imagefetcher
-Command line script that take plain text file as an argument and download all images listed in each line and storing them on a local hard disk
+Command line script that takes plain text file as an argument and download all images listed in each line and storing them on a local hard disk

 Usage: